rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/configurations.md

 In this example:
 - `bzznetworkid` matches the allowed network ID for SWAP, which is set through the `AllowedNetworkID`.
 This can be verified by inspecting the [codebase](https://github.com/ethersphere/swarm).
-- `swap` explicitely activates SWAP.
+- `swap` explicitely enables SWAP.
 - `swap-backend-url` is URL of the Ethereum API provider.
 - `swap-initial-deposit` is the initial deposit amount for the SWAP chequebook that this node will use.
 - `swap-chequebook-factory` is the SWAP chequebook factory contract address.